cdk8s-team/cdk8s-grafana/API.md

 Labels to apply to the kubernetes resource.

-When adding a data source to a Grafana instance through the addDatasource method on Grafana, labels provided to Grafana will be automatically applied.
+When adding a data source to a Grafana instance using `grafana.addDataSource`, labels provided to Grafana will be automatically applied.
 Otherwise, labels must be added manually.

 ---